Clovis Maksoud: Ambassador to the United States and the United Nations

 the United Nations would have to be in charge ... or the North would be in charge of managing chaos – and that is exactly what the United Nations is supposed to be empowered to avert and to avoid.
 And that is why I'm talking about a mechanism of preventive diplomacy and preventive action which not only tries to avoid the disputes from becoming conflicts, but also to address the root causes of poverty, environmental degradation, disenfranchisement of people, etcetera.
 I think that is the crucial and central objective of the United Nations in the new post cold war period.

 Despite years of hard work his faith in a united Arab position was shaken by the devastating 1990 Gulf War.
 After coming to grips with a disappointing lack of pan-Arab consensus and a vacuum in pan-Arab leadership, Clovis Maksoud did what was previously unimaginable.
 On August 15, 1990, he resigned from the Arab League.

 Journalism and political writing

 Clovis Maksoud had a parallel career as a journalist, editor and political writer.
-From 1967–1979 Clovis Maksoud became Senior Editor of Egypt's Al Ahram, the Arab world's most influential newspaper and subsequently Chief Editor at the Lebanese Weekly Al-Nahar.
-Over his years of service Clovis Maksoud contributed a truly remarkable body of writing on Middle East affairs, by penning articles in the press, publishing essays, booklets, and compiling his lectures and speeches into published works.
+From 1967–1979 Clovis Maksoud became Senior Editor of Egypt's Al Ahram, and subsequently Chief Editor at the Lebanese Weekly Al-Nahar.
+Over his years of service, Clovis Maksoud contributed a body of writing on Middle East affairs, by penning articles in the press, publishing essays, booklets, and compiling his lectures and speeches into published works.

 Clovis Maksoud is also the author of many books on the Middle East and the global south, among them: "The Meaning of Non Alignment", "The Crisis of the Arab Left", "Reflections on Afro-Asianism", and "The Arab Image".